rugbyprof/4143-PLC/Lectures/OOP_Concepts/07-functions.md

 - higher-order functions
 - returning functions from other functions
 - closures
-- and sone other practical use cases
+- and some other practical use cases

 ### What are First-Class Functions?